FriesW/TemperatureRelay/README.md

 ## Design choices

 Throughout this project there are a variety of odd design choices.
-These primarly are due to the systems which I currently have access to.
+These primarily are due to the systems which I currently have access to.

 For such a simple system, a full LAMP stack seems a little overkill.
 However, the LAMP setup was already available and configured through services provided by my University.